alexandermendes/explicates/README.md

 ## Setup

-### Development

-A virtual machine setup is provided for easily getting a development server up and running.
+A virtual machine setup is provided for local development.

 Download and install
 [Vagrant](https://www.vagrantup.com/) >= 4.2.10 and